codecyclernl/freddyfeedback-plugin/README.md

 ### Settings page
 Navigate to the settings page.
 You should see 'Freddy Feedback' right at the bottom of the side menu.

+### Embed in backend
+You can embed a widget in the backend by filling in the settings as described in the section above.

+### Embed in your site
+You can embed a widget on the frontend.
+You can either embed it in a layout or in a page.
+Go to the website editor and go to the page or layout want the widget to be embedded in.

+1. Click on the components button and click on the Freddy Feedback Widget component.

+2. Once the component is added to your cms object, you can click on it in the toolbar right above the code section of the cms object.
+You'll find a few settings which you can use to configure the component.

+Make sure you've added the `{% scripts %}` tag to your layout!

 ## License
 &copy; 2021, [Codecycler](https://codecycler.com) under [GNU GPL v3](https://opensource.org/licenses/GPL-3.0). <br />